testing-cabal/testtools/doc/hacking.rst

 Committing to trunk
 -------------------

-Testtools is maintained using git, with its master repo at https://github.com/testing-cabal/testtools.
+testtools is maintained using git, with its master repo at https://github.com/testing-cabal/testtools.
 This gives every contributor the ability to commit their work to their own branches.
 However permission must be granted to allow contributors to commit to the trunk branch.